kyma-project/community/concepts/observability-strategy/configurable-tracing/03-tracing-pocs.md

 - Istio
 - Serverless

+The [w3c-tracecontext](./pocs/w3c-tracecontext/README.md) proves that Kyma Serverless and EVenting supports w3c-tracecontext native.
+Istio can be enabled for it via the openCensusAgent tracer.

 ## Head-based sampling always on

 The user must be able to control how much trace data is streamed into the backend, because that has a huge impact on costs (mainly data transfer and storage).